Assertions Quotes

 Assertions quotes by Winston S. Churchill

-#98.
 Every time we proceed to explain some conjectural law or theory by a new conjectural theory of a higher degree of universality, we are discovering more about the world, trying to penetrate deeper into its secrets.
 And every time we succeed in falsifying a theory of this kind, we make an important new discovery.
 For these falsifications are most important.
-They teach us the unexpected; and they reassure us that, although our theories are made by ourselves, although they are our own inventions, they are none the less genuine assertions about the world; for they can clash with something we never made. - Author: Karl Popper
+They teach us the unexpected; and they reassure us that, although our theories are made by ourselves, although they are our own inventions, they are none the less genuine assertions about the world; for they can clash with something we never made. ~ Karl Popper

 Assertions quotes by Karl Popper